adeclintonsitepu/mobileprogramming/README.md

-# mobileprogramming
+# Android Studio Project
-Simple project of my teaching class
+Simple project of my teaching class.
+We use XML and Java language.